tdulcet/Colab-Autorun-and-Connect/README.md

 🔜 This will soon be published to Addons.mozilla.org (AMO) and possibly the Chrome Web Store.

 Use on Chromium/Chrome requires the downloading the [webextension-polyfill](https://github.com/mozilla/webextension-polyfill) and renaming the [chromemanifest.json](chromemanifest.json) file to `manifest.json`.

+\* Tab rotate does not currently work well with Firefox on Windows because of [Bug 1615885](https://bugzilla.mozilla.org/show_bug.cgi?id=1615885).

 ## Other Colab Extensions